Gourmet Garlic and Shallots

 at West Union Gardens!

 This event is always the 3rd weekend in August.
-Sacred Organics will have all of our garlic varieties available on August 18th and 19th, 2023, from 8am to 8pm, hosted by Sacred Organics at
+Sacred Organics will have all of our garlic varieties available on Friday August 16th and Saturday the 17th, 2024, from 10am to 7pm, hosted by Sacred Organics at

 West Union Gardens